GID Link Representative Nobu Shiita

 Psychological counselor and depression advisor, family therapy counselor, etc.

-After working as a tour operator, he managed a travel agency.
-Later, he closed his travel agency and began studying the spiritual world, which had always interested him.
-Feeling the need for mental healing, she studied mindfulness, coaching, psychological counseling and therapy, and obtained certification in the U.S. in healing used in medical institutions.
-Currently, she holds seminars, counseling, and therapy as her current position.
+After working as a tour operator, I managed a travel agency.
+Later, I closed his travel agency and began studying the spiritual world, which had always interested me.
+Feeling the need for mental healing, I studied mindfulness, coaching, psychological counseling and therapy, and obtained certification in the U.S. in healing used in medical institutions.
+Currently, I holds seminars, counseling, and therapy as my current position.

-2013-2016 (Ippan Shadan) gid.jp – Association of People Living with Gender Identity Disorder – After serving as the first Kyushu Branch Director, she founded GID Link.
+2013-2016 (Ippan Shadan) gid.jp – Association of People Living with Gender Identity Disorder – After serving as the first Kyushu Branch Director, I founded GID Link.

-Since 2012, she has been teaching classes as a GT (guest teacher) at elementary schools, universities, and medical school nursing departments.
+Since 2012, I has been teaching classes as a GT (guest teacher) at elementary schools, universities, and medical school nursing departments.

-As a psychotherapist, she provides support and consultation services for people with gender dysphoria, their families, and supporters.
+As a psychotherapist, I provides support and consultation services for people with gender dysphoria, their families, and supporters.

 Nobu Shiita Profile